Vairn/Discworld-Novelette/Occupational_Hazard.md

 It was just a job.
 The most important job in existence, perhaps, but just a job all the same.

+In the spaces between realities, entities that valued order above all else made careful notes in ledgers that would never be audited.
+The irregularities were being corrected, one by one.
+The system was being restored to its proper parameters.

+Soon, the beautiful silence of perfect order would return.

 ---

 ### Chapter 1: The Uncomfortable Truth